|Last Quarterly Update:||1/23/2017|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry organize, manage, operate, and promote trade shows, conventions, conferences, and meetings.
-Major companies include Freeman Decorating Services, George P Johnson Company, Hargrove, and Viad (all based in the US), along with GL events (France) and ITE Group (UK).
+Major companies include Freeman, Jack Morton Worldwide, and Viad (all based in the US), along with ITE Group and UBM (both based in the UK), GL events (France), and Shanghai East Best Lansheng (China).

 Demand is driven by overall economic activity and corporate profits.
 The profitability of individual companies depends on managing costs, marketing shows effectively, and retaining valuable staff.
 Large companies have advantages of multiple locations and economies of scale in negotiating labor, transportation, and supply contracts.
 Small companies compete successfully by delivering superior customer service that drives repeat business.
-The US industry is fragmented: the top 50 companies generate about 45 percent of revenue.
+The US industry is fragmented: the top 50 companies generate slightly less than 50% of revenue.